Bathalum/agent-zero/app/FRONTEND_CONTRACT.md

 #### When to Use

-- **Change credentials**: User wants to update their Agent Zero username and/or password
+- Updating Agent Zero username and/or password (automatically retrieves new API key)
-- **Security update**: User wants to change credentials for security reasons
-- **Credential rotation**: Regular credential rotation for security best practices

 #### Request